hidglobal/digitalpersona-services/docs/index.md

 {% include dpam-intro.md %}

-As a part of DPAM this Typescript/Javascript library provides client for following DPAM services:
+As a part of DPAM this Typescript/Javascript library provides  clients for the following DPAM services.

 * Authentication Service client (DPWebAuth)
 * Policy Service client (DPWebPolicies)